 Know your budget

 Once you have decided who you want to communicate with and how you want to do it, it’s time to start budgeting for your print project.
-Your budget will help you influence your printing choices, including size, materials, colour quality, colour options, finishes and more.
+Your budget will help you influence your printing choices, including size, materials, color quality, color options, finishes and more.
 Be flexible when creating your budget; it is not a bad idea to estimate the proposed costs, determine your ideal price for the project and then set a price range with a lot of flexibility.

 A higher budget does not always mean that you will have the best possible end product, you need to know where to put the money so that your budget works to your advantage.
 Expert advice or early collaboration with a printer can be an excellent way to create your budget plan, make printing decisions and identify issues that may arise during the production process.
 If you’re not an expert in printing or an experienced designer, it’s extremely important to work with someone who can help you set realistic budget goals; he can advise you on materials and assist you through the design process.